AlwaysLearningDeeper/Salesforce-Predictive-Modelling/README.md

 ### Optimizing hyperparameters

 After trying all the possible models and selecting the ones with best results we moved to optimize the hyperparameters of those models.
 This can be seen as optimizing a function whose input are the hyperparameters and whose output is the model performance measure.
 Optimizing this function is hard to due the following problems:
-* The function is very expensive to sample because we need to train a new model each time.
+* The function is very expensive to sample because we need to train a new model each time
 * We have an infinite number of possible hyperparameters
 * We do not know the interactions between these hyperparameters